OpenFreeEnergy/openfe/CONTRIBUTING.md

 1. **Own your code**: No PRs authored by agentic bots will be accepted.
 A human author must take responsibility for all issues and PRs.
 2. **Prioritize your reviewer**: OpenFE maintainers review all PRs, meaning that a human reviews every line that is committed.
    PRs should be constrained to a size and scope that is reasonable for a human to review thoroughly.

+The OpenFE core developers reserve the right to reject contributions if we judge that they do not follow the spirit of these principles.